v6d-io/v6d/k8s/cmd/README.md

       --leader-elect                       Enable leader election for controller manager.
 Enabling this will ensure there is only one active controller manager.
       --metrics-bind-address string        The address the metric endpoint binds to. (default "127.0.0.1:8080") --scheduler-config-file string       The location of scheduler plugin's configuration file. (default "/etc/kubernetes/scheduler.yaml")
+      --webhook-cert-dir string            The directory to store the generated certificates. (default "/etc/webhook/certs")
 ```

 ## `vineyardctl put`